 |C1: Core Service - Preserve the state's archive of representative geologic materials from across the state and provide improved public access to the non-proprietary sample inventory in support of resource exploration, land management, and geologic education.|

 Target #1: Provide efficient, user-friendly online access to the Geologic Materials Center's sample inventory.

 Public Search Queries Using the GMC Online Inventory Interface

-Analysis of results and challenges: During FY2016, there was a drastic shift in tracking client access to the Geologic Materials Center (GMC) inventory.
+Analysis of results and challenges: During FY2016, there was a drastic shift in tracking client access to the GMC inventory.
 The former static file-based inventory to online inventory information was replaced by a more modern browser-based inventory search interface in January 2016.
 The new database-driven search engine allows users to quickly and easily view real-time details of the more than 700,000 sample inventory items before visiting the facility.
 This innovative and complex database and online search engine was developed in-house by DGGS staff and continues to serve user needs and receive positive feedback from industry.

 FY2019 was the second full fiscal year that users were directed to the new browser-based inventory search interface.
 This metric tracks the number of distinct queries initiated on the data server to search the inventory through the browser-based interface.
 The 14,290 user sessions in FY2019 appears to be settling in to a baseline number as excitement and initial testing by the public has declined.
 The new browser-based format is addressing user needs, but will continue to be refined to improve the user experience.
-We estimate that the number of user search sessions in FY2020 will be similar to this year.
+The division estimates the number of user search sessions in FY2020 will be similar to this year.

 Current as of December 24, 2019